Skip to main content

 Related topics

-The Motor Accident Injuries Act 2017 recognizes that using a 52-week average is inappropriate if your earnings permanently changed shortly before the accident.
-If you had a "change in circumstances," the insurer is required to calculate your PAWE based only on the period after that change occurred.
+The Motor Accident Injuries Act 2017 recognises that using a 52-week average may be inappropriate if your earnings changed shortly before the accident.
+Where there was a relevant change in circumstances, the calculation may need to use only the period after that change occurred, rather than older earnings that no longer reflected your work position.

 To trigger this rule, the change must be a permanent or significant shift in your employment status, such as: